-- 1. Setting funding priorities for the College - 2.
-Authorization of extraordinary or non-budgeted expenditures - 3.
-Situations in which potential/actual legal action occurs
+- 1. Setting goals and key performance indicators for ongoing external activity. - 2.
+Authorization of extraordinary or non-budgeted expenditures. - 3.
+Situations in which potential/actual legal action occurs.

 Give specific examples of guidelines, procedures, manuals (formal or informal), computer systems/programs that are used in performing job duties and in making decisions, e.g., Government regulations, professional or trade standards, College policies or procedures, department or program procedures, computerized/manual programs/systems and any other defined methods or procedures.